Jimbaran Fish Market: Pick Your Own Seafood Feast!

 If you love seafood, you must visit the Jimbaran Fish Market in southern Bali.

-The unique thing about it is that you can pick super fresh fish, shrimp, octopus, lobsters, and clams yourself and have them prepared just minutes later in one of the nearby restaurants.
+At the market, you can pick super fresh fish, shrimp, octopus, lobsters, and clams by yourself and have them prepared in one of the nearby restaurants just minutes later.

 First Stop: The Wet Fish Market in Kedonganan